-We understand that emails are a form of business writing that’s not a position paper or long form essay, but grammar is still incredibly important.
+We understand that emails are a form of business writing that’s not a position paper or long form essay, but grammar is still an incredibly important part of email etiquette.
 When a client has invested in your services, they want to be able to trust you all aspects of your business.
 What does it say about you if your communications consistently feature typos, grammatical errors, or incoherent sentences?
 Proofreading is not just an art, it’s a necessity.

 And don’t just rely on spell check—a critical misspelling of a word like your vs. you’re can easily be avoided by taking the time to re-read your content and ensure your message is being delivered clearly and directly.

 Feeling guilty about using any of these in a recent email?
 No need to delete the past.
 Just keep these words and techniques in mind in your next correspondence.

 Still searching for the right tools and tips to land new clients and keep your current clients happy?
 MBO Partners can help.
 Contact us today to learn more.

 Find independent consulting jobs with top companies through MBO’s marketplace